ethan-y-tang/mlp-hack/README.md

    - [Tampermonkey for Chrome](https://tampermonkey.net/?ext=dhdg&browser=chrome)
    - [Tampermonkey for Firefox](https://tampermonkey.net/?ext=dhdg&browser=firefox)

-2. **Click the green "Install in Tampermonkey" button above** to add the script directly from GreasyFork.
+2. **Click the green "Install from GreasyFork" button above** to add the script directly from GreasyFork.
    OR
    **Download the `.user.js` file manually** and then drag-and-drop it into Tampermonkey dashboard.

 3. Head to [heritagechinese.com](https://heritagechinese.com), and the script will load automatically.
-   Use the Tampermonkey menu (top-right extension icon) to access the cheats like "Skip Activity" and more.
+   It is automatically injected into the code.
+   To skip an activity, click the activity and type in the needed quantities.
+   Most buttons only work on their designated pages.

 ---